Derinzed/MetalFury-DevBlog/about.md

 - No module should assume the presence or shape of another.
 - Clear, narrow interfaces define cooperation between systems.
 - The engine is a *collection of small, sharp tools*, not a single monolith.
+- If a module cannot exist on its own, then it has no place in the whole.

 > “Tightly coupled code rots.
 Loosely coupled systems evolve.”